Winnin' in the Rain: Crestview pours on Lincoln

 With about 25 seconds left in the third quarter and a monsoon in full effect, lightning finally struck, forcing the teams to the locker rooms and fans to their cars for 30 minutes.

-Out of the break, senior linebacker Harmon Estes scooped up a Lincoln fumble and nearly returned it for a touchdown, if not for a block-in-the-penalty.
+Out of the break, senior linebacker Harmon Estes scooped up a Lincoln fumble and nearly returned it for a touchdown, if not for a block-in-the-back penalty.
 With the ball instead at Lincoln’s 33, Crestview was able to salt the game away.

 OFFENSIVE MVP: Taylor Scarbrough, Crestview